Skip to Content

 AM2320 connections

 If you are not using an Arduino Uno, the SDA and SCL pins can be at a different location.
-An Arduino Uno with the R3 layout (1.0 pinout), also has the SDA (data line) and SCL (clock line) pin headers close to the AREF pin.
 Check the table below for more details.

 BoardSDASCL